Abdullah II of Jordan: First year

 As king, Abdullah retains wider executive and legislative authority than is normally the case for a constitutional monarch.
+He is one of the few monarchs in the world who both rules and reigns.
 He is head of state and commander-in-chief of the Jordanian Armed Forces and appoints the prime minister and the directors of security agencies.
 The prime minister is free to choose his cabinet.
 The Parliament of Jordan consists of two chambers: the appointed Senate and the elected House of Representatives, which serve as a check on the government.
 However, according to Freedom House, most seats in the House are held by pro-palace independents, and the crown's authority is such that it is extremely difficult for a party to win power solely via the ballot box.
 The Senate is appointed by the king, and the House of Representatives is directly elected.